As Husky men look to end four-game skid, coach Mike Hopkins puts renewed emphasis on rebounding

 At the start of the season, the Huskies’ rebounding issues largely contributed to a pair of lopsided losses in Las Vegas.

-Washington was out-rebounded by 31 in a season-opening defeat to then-No. 2 Baylor and UW lost the battle of the boards by 16 against UC Riverside in its next outing.
+Washington was out-rebounded by 31 in a season-opening defeat to then-No. 2 Baylor, and UW lost the battle of the boards by 16 against UC Riverside in its next outing.

 That’s when Hopkins went to work.